henley-regatta/aoc2025/README.md

   * `python/day4part2_visualisation.py` - each step represented as 2 output
   PNGs showing first what to be removed in red, then removing it.
 Later turned into a webm using `ffmpeg` to create an animation

+* `python/day5part1.py` - OK so this has the feel of easy-part1,
+expensive-part2 so let's get ahead of the curve.
+Used a common algorithm to "collapse" the ranges (50% saving on later checks based on my input data), used a simple range-finder algorithm to minimise effort to determine which range an ingredient COULD be a part of.
+Let's see what that gets me in Part 2....